ElastiCube for Advanced Business Scenarios

 - Numeric Representation of Date Fields: Create a date table that is represented by a numeric representation instead of a date field to improve the query performance, as well as provide more flexibility, including the ability to filter a date range.

-- Calculating Derived Facts: Derived Facts are additional facts that we calculate while importing or delivering the data.
+- Enhancing Data: Derived facts are additional facts that we calculate while importing or delivering the data.

 - Calendar vs. Fiscal Year : Align a fiscal calendar with a Gregorian calendar.